Coiot/cbr-main/src/albums/episode1.md

     test runs, some of which were streamed live in my <a href="https://www.twitch.tv/volpe_/videos" title="Twitch Channel">Twitch Channel</a>, and the ''final'' Season 1 run started off first in my machine before being handed over to Reon for the 24/7 video recording.</p><p>I''ll take a little time here to note some of the format changes.
-We''ve introduced a more consistent and thematically relevant naming convention for the albums.
+We‘ve introduced a more consistent and thematically relevant naming convention for the albums.
     Each edition of CBRX will be a <strong>Season</strong>, with each album an <strong>Episode</strong>, and every image within a <strong>Scene.</strong> The Scene change in particular